The Complete Guide to Labelless PET Bottles

 Fewer penalties for manufacturers: Labelless PET bottles can also reduce the financial burden for manufacturers in regions with plastic taxation.
 For example, in the UK, items of single-use plastic packaging that contain less than 30% recycled content are taxed at £200 per tonne.
 While PET bottles can easily incorporate above 30% recycled content, labels and caps – which do not typically contain recycled material – are taxed separately.
 Tesco supermarket in the UK recently reported that plastic taxation for labels accounts for approximately 10% of the total annual plastics tax liability for one prominent own-brand beverage line[v].

 However, labelless packaging can come with complications in ensuring that an item adheres to regulatory labelling requirements and displays the proper information for consumer understanding.
-As such, the move to labelless bottles necessitates innovative new methods of coding and marking bottles.
+As such, the move to labelless or label-free bottles necessitates innovative new methods of coding and marking bottles.

 What coding options are available for brands producing labelless bottles?

-Labelless PET Bottles coding options
+Labelless or label-free PET Bottles coding options

-The appropriate coding and printing solutions for labelless PET bottles will depend on a number of different factors, including regional labelling requirements and whether the bottles will be sold as part of a multipack or individually.
+The appropriate coding and printing solutions for labelless or label-free PET bottles will depend on a number of different factors, including regional labelling requirements and whether the bottles will be sold as part of a multipack or individually.

 For multipack bottles, it may be possible to include compulsory labelling requirements as part of the secondary packaging, removing the need for coding on individual bottles.
 There are several potential solutions for bottles sold individually, which we will explore in the sections below.